hazelcast/hazelcast-jet-code-samples/README.md

 ### [JDBC Connector](jdbc/src/main/java)

-Demonstrates the usage of a database as a Jet data source.
+Demonstrates the usage of a database as a Jet data source/sink.

 ### [JMS Connector](jms/src/main/java)